 If you’re thinking of working after you retire from your longtime job, be prepared to possibly lose some of your Social Security benefits in the short run.

 These days, more people 60 and older are working.
-In fact, more than half — 54.7 percent — of those ages 60 to 64 were working at least part time in 2017, according to the Bureau of Labor Statistics.
-Among those 65 to 69, almost a third — 31.2 percent — were working.
+In fact, 6 in 10 Americans ages 60 to 64 are working at least part time in 2022, up from barely half of that age group 20 years ago, according to the federal Bureau of Labor Statistics.
+Among those 65 to 69, 38 percent are working, compared to 26 percent in 2002.

-As long as you earn no more than $17,040 in 2018 (the amount changes each year), you won’t lose any of your Social Security benefits for that year.
-But if you earn more than $17,040, Social Security will deduct $1 for every $2 you earn above that threshold.
+As long as you earn no more than $19,560 in 2022 (the amount changes each year), you won’t lose any of your Social Security benefits for that year.
+But if you earn more than that, Social Security will deduct $1 for every $2 you earn above that threshold.

-Each year the Social Security Administration reviews the records of Social Security recipients who work.
-If the most recent year they worked was one of their 35 highest-earning years, adjusted for inflation, Social Security recalculates the monthly benefit.
+Social Security retirement benefits are calculated on the basis of the recipient's 35 highest-earning years.
+Each year, the Social Security Administration reviews the records of beneficiaries who work.
+If the most recent year ranked among their top 35 for pay, adjusted for national wage trends, Social Security recalculates the monthly benefit.